UnionInternationalCheminsdeFer/OSDM/spec/authentication.md

 - Check the signing algorithm against a whitelist of allowed algorithms or against a pinned value for the consumer, to mitigate these attacks:
   - A third party (attacker) sends an identity token with alg: none, disabling signature verification and allowing token forgery.
   - A third party (attacker) sends an identity token with alg set to a symmetric algorithm, but kid set to an asymmetric key.
 This allows token forgery if the public key is known
-- Check that sub, kid and the public key match (note: the provider should store this triplet), to mitigate this attack:
+- Check that sub, iss, kid and the public key match (note: the provider should store this data), to mitigate this attack:
   - Consumer signs an identity token for another consumer's username with their own key
 - Check the signature of the token against the public key of the requestor, to mitigate this attack:
   - A third party (attacker) tries to request an access token without knowledge of the secret key, but tries anyway